anthonykulis/cps206/cheat_sheets/cmdline.md

     javac myApplication.java

 Of course, if your application name differs, use that name in place of `myApplication`.
 Make sure to continue to identify the `.java` extension.

+### Caveat - Using windows cmd line with packages
+Today in class we noticed that not all machines are created equal.
+This may be because of different java version, configurations, who knows.
+But what we did find was that

+	javac edu\jalc\classes\Driver.java

+works, but

+	java edu\jalc\classes\Driver

+does not.

+The best I can figure is that `java` itself doesn't know how to resolve the windows path.
+This makes some sense, but it is totally confusing that `javac` does.

+To fix this, compile like stated, but run with

+	java edu/jalc/classes/Driver